Bindusree-Penamalli/First-Repo/README.md

 # First-Repo
 Web App Lab-01
 This is Bindusree Penamalli
-The important fact about me is i beleive in humanity than god
+The important fact about me is i beleive in nothing